AdobeDocs/experience-platform.en/help/query-service/clients/postico.md

 ![](../images/clients/postico/create-query.png)

-A box appears.
-Type in the query you want to execute.
-Once you finished writing your query, select Execute Statement to run the query.
+A box appears, and from here you can type in the query you want to execute.
+When finished, select **[!DNL Execute Statement]** to run the query.

 ![](../images/clients/postico/run-statement.png)

-The results of your run query are shown.
+A table appears, showing the results of your completed query run.

 ![](../images/clients/postico/query-results.png)